grodansparadis/vscp-doc-spec/vscp_websocket.md

 ### VSCP websocket server security :id=websocket-security

 The websocket interface is protected by a user/password pair.
-The username is sent a digest over the net but the password is a hash over "username:authdomain|raltext-password".((authdomain is described [here]( ./configuring_the_vscp_daemon.md#configuration))
+The username is sent a digest over the net but the password is a hash over "username:authdomain|realtext-password".

 I addition to the username/password which also groups users in security levels it is possible to have table where the hosts allowed to connect to the system is stored.